adhdproject/adhdproject.github.io/Tools/Lockdown.md

 -----

-Running Lockdown is easy, simply cd to the correct directory.
+Running Lockdown is easy, cd to the correct directory.

 `~$` **`cd /opt/lockdown`**